Bus Rapid Transit (BRT) Network

 The $208M BRT Program budget was established based on project estimates at the Order of Magnitude and Conceptual Design stage.
 The Conceptual Design was based on having basic bus stops with limited features, similar to a standard bus shelter on a concrete pad.
 In the years since the conceptual design was produced, we’ve heard from Calgarians, through engagement as part of RouteAhead in 2012, that they’d like to see a higher level of service, with better features for an improved customer experience.
 This will have an impact on the cost of individual projects.

 The City is currently in the design phase for all four of the new BRT projects.
-As design progresses, we know that the costs of some projects will decrease and others will increase.
 The City is in the process of balancing the costs of each project to deliver the entire BRT Program within the approved budget of $208M.

 Each of the four new BRT projects has its own design process and timelines.
 Please visit the respective project web pages for more information.